oschweitzer/learning-resources/angular_lesson.md

 In the second approach, it's the developer that will handle the component by creating and adding it to the DOM through imperative code.
 To do that you will need to use the Angular component factory by using the `ComponentFactoryResolver` (which can be injected).

 Then you will have to find a way to tell Angular where to add this component in the template.
 The trick here is to create a directive that we will use as a placeholder.
-And in the directive, make sure you are injecting the `ViewContainerRef` object because this will allow us to have an access to the DOM and be able to inject our component in there.
+And in the directive, make sure you are injecting the `ViewContainerRef` object because this will allow us to have access to the DOM and be able to inject our component in there.

 **placeholder.directive.ts**